invectman/Thunderstake/README.md

-StackBIT development tree
+Thunderstake development tree

-StackBIT is a PoS-based cryptocurrency.
+Thundertsake is a PoS-based cryptocurrency.